BonsaiDen/JavaScript-Garden/doc/this.md

 ### How `this` works in JavaScript

 JavaScript has a, at first, very strange concept of what `this` refers to.
-If one takes a closer look, he can see that there are actually only three different ways in which the value of `this` gets determined.
+There are exactly five different ways in which the value of `this` can get set.

+**The Global Case**

+    this;

+When using `this` in global scope, it will simply refer to the *global* object.

 **The Function Case**

     foo();

-Here `this` will refer to the *global* object.
+Here `this` will again refer to the *global* object.

 **The Method Case**